-From the American Academy of Dermatology web site, here are some things that we want to remember:
+From the American Academy of Dermatology website here are some things to remember:

 - Sun damage.
 We’ve all heard the warnings.
 My question is whether or not ‘sun-screen’ products do what they claim or if they add to the damage with carcinogenic additives to the lotion used to screen the sun’s rays.
 I prefer to wear a hat to ward off sun damage.
 Remember that sun damage doesn’t always show on our skin until years after the damage took place.

 - If you like the ‘tan’ look, use a sunless tanning product.